The GEL1 EPR Essay assignment celebrates GELs’ experiences on engineering projects. It is a writing assignment that:

 GELs will register their EPR project topic and choose the GEL Year 1 semester (Fall or Spring) in which they’ll deliver the essay.
-The brief sign-up form (via the GEL Student Website) is due early in the Fall semester, and entails:
+The brief sign-up form will be provided in EL class (6.912/16.651) and is due early in the Fall semester.
+Topic sign-up must include:

 - A one-paragraph project description and explanation of how their selected project is an “engineering project” with a “realistic scale.”
 Examples of acceptable and unacceptable project topics are available for reference here.

 - A choice of semester, Fall or Spring, in which they’ll commit to submitting their Project Post-Mortem essay.
 Fall and Spring term due date slots are limited to approximately half of the GEL class per term – slots are available first-come/first-serve in the order in which students sign up!

 The EPR Sign-Up form will be reviewed and approved by the GEL Staff before the student writes or submits the Post-Mortem essay.

 2. The Post-Mortem Essay

 Generating a Project Post-Mortem is a common industry practice involving reflection and assessment of what went well and what did not go well during a project while providing recommendations for the future.
 It’s a mechanism for capturing and conveying lessons-learned so that subsequent projects run more effectively than past ones.
 In GEL Year 1, the goal of this assignment is similar to that of a traditional Post-Mortem – if you pause and reflect, what can you take away from your involvement in an engineering project that will make you even more effective at leading your next project?

 Once GELs have identified and received approval for their project topics (i.e., the EPR Sign-Up), they’ll write and submit a project Post-Mortem essay as part of EL class that includes the following: